-During the Seder we journey from degradation to praise, or genut Notes to shevach with the evening's end we are singing psalms of Hallel, marveling at the greatest gift we people received, freedom.
+During the Seder we journey from degradation to praise, or genut to shevach By the evening's end we are singing psalms of Hallel, marveling at the greatest gift we people received, freedom.
 What do I wish to celebrate?
 Who will I be once I have broken my chains, once I have crossed the Red Sea?
 What song will I sing to God?